zerodaycode/canyon-book/src/getting_started/configuring_the_database.md

 ]
 ```

-> Note: Remember about formatting correctly the inlined tables, without not jump lines, if you copy the snippet
+> Note: Please ensure that the inlined tables are correctly formatted without any line breaks.

-Now, everything will start to run, creating a `PostgreSQL` database, creating the tables and populating them.
-When everything finishes, you will be ready to start to write `Canyon-SQL` *Rust* code, and start to finally have fun!
+Next time the code is compiled, Canyon will:

+ - Connect to the databases;
+ - Create the tables if needed;
+ - Populate each table if needed;

+Now it is time to start writing the code...